Hyperaldosteronism can be caused by a tumor in the adrenal gland or may be a response to some diseases.

 (See also Overview of the Adrenal Glands Overview of the Adrenal Glands The body has two adrenal glands, one near the top of each kidney.
 They are endocrine glands, which secrete hormones into the bloodstream.
 Each adrenal gland has two parts.
 Medulla: The inner... read more .)

 Aldosterone, a hormone produced and secreted by the adrenal glands, signals the kidneys to retain more sodium and excrete more potassium.
-Aldosterone production is regulated partly by the hormone corticotropin (secreted by the pituitary gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
-The sella turcica protects the pituitary but allows very little room for expansion... read more ) but mainly through the renin-angiotensin-aldosterone system (see figure Regulating Blood Pressure Regulating Blood Pressure: The Renin-Angiotensin-Aldosterone System High blood pressure (hypertension) is persistently high pressure in the arteries.
-Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more ).
+Aldosterone production is regulated partly by the hormone adrenocorticotropic hormone (ACTH, also known as corticotropin), which is secreted by the pituitary gland Overview of the Pituitary Gland The pituitary is a pea-sized gland that is housed within a bony structure (sella turcica) at the base of the brain.
+The sella turcica protects the pituitary but allows very little room for expansion... read more , but mainly through the renin-angiotensin-aldosterone system (see figure Regulating Blood Pressure Regulating Blood Pressure: The Renin-Angiotensin-Aldosterone System ).
 Renin, an enzyme produced in the kidneys, controls the activation of the hormone angiotensin, which stimulates the adrenal glands to produce aldosterone.

 Hyperaldosteronism can be caused by a tumor (usually a noncancerous adenoma) in the adrenal gland (a condition called Conn syndrome or primary hyperaldosteronism), although sometimes both glands are involved and are overactive.
 Sometimes hyperaldosteronism is a response to something else (a condition called secondary hyperaldosteronism), for example, certain diseases, such as narrowing of one of the arteries to the kidneys.

 Eating large amounts of real licorice can cause all the symptoms of hyperaldosteronism.
 Real licorice contains a chemical that can act as though there is too much aldosterone.
-However, most candy sold as "licorice" contains little or no real licorice.
+However, most candy sold as "licorice" is artificially flavored and contains little or no real licorice.

 Symptoms of Hyperaldosteronism